+Water, plumbing and bathroom fittings

+Repair category 1

+Notes No significant defects evident.

+Ongoing maintenance is to be expected to sealant and grout around the sanitary

 ► Water, plumbing and bathroom fittings

-Repair category 2

-Notes Staining at the base of the shower screen indicates leakage.
-Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.

-► Water, plumbing and bathroom fittings

-Repair category 2
+Repair category 1

-Notes Failure to seals and/or grout can result in dampness/decay in hidden areas.
+Notes fittings.
+Failure to sealant and grout can result in dampness/decay within hidden areas of the property.

 Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.